-1901, showing wood frame ATO fraternity house (via UNC's Yackety Yack)
+1901, showing first ATO fraternity house (via UNC's Yackety Yack)

 An excerpt from the June 5, 1909 Daily Tar Heel

 1915 Sanborn Map excerpt ("FRATERNITY HO." at #502)

 View north, 1918, showing the second house (via UNC's Yackety Yack)